 The industrial hemp plant is a wonder plant.
-Its leaves, flowers, seeds, and stalk have both commercial and domestic significance.
-Its stalk is an industrial raw material for making paint, plastics, clothing, ropes, paper, among other products.
+Its leaves, flowers, seeds, and stalk have commercial and domestic significance.
+Its stalk is an industrial raw material for making paint, plastics, clothing, ropes, and paper, among other products.
 While the seeds are used as food for humans and animals

 The leaves and flowers are medicinal; for making CBD oil.
-In this article, we will narrow down on the use of hemp seeds for making hemp milk.
+In this article, we will narrow down the use of hemp seeds for making hemp milk.

 What is Hemp Milk?

 Produced from whole hemp seeds, hearts, or protein, hemp milk is plant-based milk suitable for vegans and vegetarians.
 There are also sporadic cases of hemp allergy or danger.